 It depends.
 Many applicants are able to respond to a request for additional or initial evidence without hiring legal help.
 But some applicants find the request for evidence (RFE) confusing or don’t know how to get the documents USCIS is asking for.
 This is where it might help to talk to an immigration attorney.

 A lawyer can explain what USCIS needs from you and how you can properly respond to the RFE.
 Having a lawyer won’t guarantee your marriage green card case gets approved, but it’ll reduce the chances that it gets rejected, delayed, or denied.
-Our Ask an Attorney service allows you to consult with an experienced immigration attorney for a low monthly fee so you can get your questions answered.

 How Do I Know if USCIS Received My RFE Response?